2008–09 Manchester United F.C. season: Pre-season and friendlies

 After losing assistant manager Carlos Queiroz to the Portugal national team, Manchester United began their pre-season schedule on 12 July 2008 with a trip up to Pittodrie Stadium to play against Sir Alex Ferguson's former team, Aberdeen.
 The fixture was to celebrate the 25th anniversary of the Dons winning the European Cup Winners' Cup, for which Ferguson himself was the manager.
 Manchester United won the match 2–0, with a penalty from Michael Carrick and a header from Wayne Rooney.

 The team then left for South Africa to play in the 2008 Vodacom Challenge.
 The tournament began with United drawing 1–1 with Kaizer Chiefs in Cape Town, before moving on to Durban to play against Orlando Pirates three days later; they won the match 1–0.
 On 24 July, the Kaizer Chiefs beat the Orlando Pirates in Port Elizabeth and were rewarded with a further fixture against Manchester United in Pretoria on 26 July.
 United won the match 4–0 to take the Vodacom Challenge, with goals from Ryan Giggs, Wayne Rooney, Tom Cleverley and Fraizer Campbell.

-En route back from South Africa, United stopped off in Abuja, Nigeria, on 27 July, where they achieved a 2–1 friendly win over Portsmouth, with goals from Eagles and Tevez.
+En route back from South Africa, United stopped off in Abuja, Nigeria, on 27 July, where they achieved a 2–1 friendly win over Portsmouth, with goals from Chris Eagles and Carlos Tevez.
 Coincidentally, this was a "dress rehearsal" for the Community Shield on 10 August.
 It was also United's first trip to Nigeria, the location of the club's fourth-largest fan base, with 13.6 million supporters.
 Upon their return from Africa, the Manchester United team was involved in Ole Gunnar Solskjær's testimonial on 2 August 2008.
 The match, played at Old Trafford against RCD Espanyol, was won by United 1–0.
 The winner was scored in the 82nd minute by Fraizer Campbell.
 This match was followed by two more friendlies; first, a 2–0 win over Peterborough United, managed by Sir Alex's son and former United player Darren, on 4 August at London Road Stadium, and then a 0–0 draw against Italian giants Juventus at Old Trafford on 6 August.